Education & Careers

 - Video Samples to clarify course content

 - Comprehensive electronic Study Guide containing all course materials included with registration.
-Hard copy Study Guide is available to course registrants for an additional $45.
+Hard copy Study Guide is available to course registrants for an additional $48./li>

 Please note that all student registrations and technical issues for the National Dental Hygiene Board Exam Review are processed online at CE Webinar™.

-The course will cover three general subject areas: scientific basis for dental hygiene practice; the provision of clinical dental hygiene services; and community dental health and research principles.
-To further help you prepare for the exam, the course will also feature an on-demand module on test-taking strategies and methods to further develop and enhance your critical thinking skills.
+Based on the National Board Dental Hygiene Examination, the course will cover three general subject areas: scientific basis for dental hygiene practice; the provision of clinical dental hygiene services; and community dental health and research principles.
+To further help you prepare for the exam, the course also features an on-demand module on test-taking strategies and methods to further develop your critical thinking skills.

 Content areas to be reviewed include:

 - Dental Materials

 - Nutrition & Biochemistry

 - Case Studies

 Each session of the National Dental Hygiene Board Exam Review Course will be taught by a knowledgeable and experienced content expert through a live online forum.